aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br>
 <br>

-PCB design files are underway....
+## PCB design files
+The PCB gerber files are located in the folder "PCB Gerber Files" and are ready to order online on any pcb fabrication store.
+(PCBWay, AllPCB, Eurocircuits, etc)
 <br>
 <br>
 in the meantime the reader can download the KiCad project files of similar smart DAQ compatible with the firmware code available on this repository: